The University of Mary Hardin-Baylor has long been home to one of the best nursing programs in Texas.

 Prospective students seeking admission to the MyWay at UMHB, Advanced Placement for Registered Nurses (RN-B.S.N.) program must:

-- Hold an active, unencumbered Registered Nurse’s license in the Texas
+- Hold an active, unencumbered Registered Nurse’s license within your state

 - For new ADN graduates conditional admittances upon successfully completing NCLEX